 No, not the Fentanyl patches that some of us stick on our upper arms… nor even those patches applied to furniture by restorers to effect repairs; I am talking about the patches that were let into veneered (and on occasion, solid) furniture at the time of production to supplant dead knots, voids, bark inclusions or other blemishes.

 To today’s burgeoning anal-retentive society, knotholes in the dining table are simply unacceptable!
 As a result, mills and factories discard thousands of feet of beautiful timber and veneer in an effort to compete with the plastic laminates that supposedly emulate real wood.

-In the late seventeenth- and eighteenth-centuries, veneer was hard won and occasionally, upon opening up a log, a small defect or two would have been discovered amongst some otherwise attractively figured leaves of veneer… so what?
+In the late seventeenth- and eighteenth-centuries, veneer was hard won and occasionally, upon opening up a log, a defect or two might have been discovered amongst some otherwise attractively figured leaves of veneer… so what?
 They’d lay the veneer as per normal, insert patches in place of the defects and get on with it.